Clinton Anderson (New Mexico politician): Accomplishments

-Anderson sponsored the final wilderness bill, which passed the Senate by a vote of 73–12 on April 9, 1963, passed the House of Representatives by a vote of 373–1 on July 30, 1964, and it was signed into law by President Lyndon Johnson on September 3, 1964.
+Anderson sponsored the final wilderness bill, which passed the Senate by a vote of 73–12 on April 9, 1963, passed the House of Representatives by a 373–1 vote on July 30, 1964, and was signed into law by President Lyndon B. Johnson on September 3, 1964.
 Richard McArdle, chief of the Forest Service from 1952 to 1962, remarked: "Without Clinton Anderson there would have been no Wilderness Law."

 Anderson is also known for the Price-Anderson Nuclear Industries Indemnity Act, as well as for forcing cancellation of the 1954 Dixon-Yates contract with the AEC for power from the TVA for the city of Memphis.

 Anderson also served as chairman of the Joint Committee on Atomic Energy (84th and 86th Congresses), Joint Committee on Construction of Building for Smithsonian (84th-92nd), Joint Committee on Navaho-Hopi Indians (84th-92nd), Special Committee on Preservation of Senate Records (85th and 86th, Committee on Interior and Insular Affairs (87th and 88th), Special Committee on National Fuel Policy (87th).

-Failed confirmation of Lewis Strauss
+Blocking the confirmation of Lewis Strauss

 In 1959, President Dwight D. Eisenhower nominated Lewis Strauss to serve as Secretary of Commerce.
 Previously, Strauss had served in numerous government positions in the administrations of Presidents Truman and Eisenhower.
 The previous 13 nominees for the Cabinet position had won Senate confirmation in an average of eight days.
 Because of both personal and professional disagreements, Anderson took up the cause to make sure that Strauss would not be confirmed by the Senate.
 Anderson found an ally in Senator Gale W. McGee on the Senate Commerce Committee, which had jurisdiction over Strauss's confirmation.
 During and after the Senate hearings, McGee charged Strauss with "a brazen attempt to hoodwink" the committee.

 After 16 days of hearings the committee recommended Strauss's confirmation to the full Senate by a vote of 9–8.
 In preparation for the floor debate on the nomination, the Democratic majority's main argument against the nomination was that Strauss's statements before the committee were "sprinkled with half truths and even lies... and that under rough and hostile questioning, [he] can be evasive and quibblesome."

 Despite an overwhelming Democratic majority, the 86th United States Congress was not able to accomplish much of its agenda since the President had immense popularity and a veto pen.
 With the 1960 elections nearing, congressional Democrats sought issues on which they could conspicuously oppose the Republican administration.
 The Strauss nomination proved to be tailor-made.

 Just after midnight on June 19, 1959, the Strauss nomination failed by a vote of 46–49.
 It marked only the eighth time in U.S. history that a Cabinet appointee had failed to be confirmed by the Senate.